utraf-pasteur-institute/CellWalker/README.md

 All functionalities of CellWalker are accessible through this single window.
 The left hand side panel of the window displays the loaded image stack, while all the analytical functions are accessible from the tabbed panel on the right hand side.
 Each tab in this panel is named accordingly.
 For examplem, the tab named **Skeletonize** contains all the functions related to skeletonization of 3D objects, such as- building, saving and opening skeletons, measurements on the skeletons etc.

+**Global parameters**
+   1. Translation coordinates: In most cases, only a cropped version of the segmented images is loaded in the CellWalker for analysis so that the loaded images consume less memory.
+This, however, introduces a mismatch in the origin coordinates for the loaded images with respect to the original images.
+It is therefore necessary to tell CellWalker how much it needs to shift the origin so as to align the coordinates of the loaded images with the original image stack.
+These translation coordinates are used while exporting images/3D objects/other coordinate files.
+For example, when 3D objects are exported the translation coordinates are applied to the calculated coordinates so that the 3D objects have correct location in space.

 **Loading segmented images (or segmentation masks)**
 1. Click on the 'Load segmentation' button.